robcast/ismi-imageadmin/README.md

 ## Debugging

-To make troubleshooting easier you can access Django directly at port 8000 bypassing the proxy if you enabled the option in `docker-compose.override.yml`.
+To make troubleshooting easier you can access Django directly at http://localhost:8000/imageadmin/ bypassing the proxy if you enabled the option in `docker-compose.override.yml`.

 Additionally you can set `DEBUG = True` in `renamer/settings.py` to